McCarthyCharles233/Terraform-Modules/aws-modules/remote-backend-s3/README.md

 # Remote Backend with S3

-This secotion of the repo demonstrates how to configure a remote backend for Terraform state using Amazon S3 and DynamoDB for state locking and consistency.
+This secotion of the repo demonstrates how to configure a remote backend for Terraform state using Amazon S3.

 ## Prerequisites